Published onHealth Tip of the Week

-This fall, families face a double threat: COVID-19 and the seasonal flu.
-As we do our best to prepare our communities, healthcare officials agree: It's vitally important for families not to delay or skip their annual flu vaccinations.
+This fall and winter, families again face a double threat: COVID-19 and the seasonal flu.
+Because our communities are largely back to more normal routines and activities, and “typical” seasonal illnesses are back in full force, it's vitally important for families not to delay or skip their annual flu vaccinations.

-"Flu shots are more critical than ever this year," says Geraldine O'Hare, MSN, CRNP, a nurse practitioner at CHOP Primary Care, Cobbs Creek.
+"Flu shots are more critical than ever," says Geraldine O'Hare, MSN, CRNP, a nurse practitioner at CHOP Primary Care, Cobbs Creek.
 "The possibility of catching the flu and COVID-19 – and having both at the same time – poses a very real danger to families."

-And while there's no FDA-approved vaccine yet for SARS-COV-2, the virus that causes COVID-19, we do have an established defense against the flu.
+Thankfully, families can take action to prevent both.
+There are FDA-approved vaccines for SARS-COV-2, the virus that causes COVID-19, for everyone age 6 months and older.
+There is also an established defense against the flu.
 The influenza vaccine has successfully prevented millions of people worldwide from catching the flu since the vaccine was first approved for public use in the 1940s.
 Since then, the flu vaccine has been repeatedly proven to be both safe and effective in preventing severe disease and hospitalization.

 About the flu vaccine